samisagit/natskell/README.md

 ### Nix

 This project has a nix flake, which sets up a useful dev shell.
 To use it run `nix develop`, which will install the project system depenencies.

+There is a public cachix store at samisagit-natskell for this flake.